How to Improve Fascia Health: Exercises, Diet, and Release Techniques

 - Heat can help relax fascia (and muscles).

-Why it Matters: Targeted release techniques may break up adhesions and restore healthy fascia.
+Why it Matters: Targeted release techniques break up adhesions and restore tissue mobility.

-- Use foam rollers or massage balls (particularly soft, grippy surface balls such as Yoga Tune Up Balls to stimulate fascial proprioceptive receptors ) for myofascial release.
+- Use foam rollers or massage balls (particularly soft, grippy massage balls to stimulate fascial proprioceptive receptors) for myofascial release.

 - Be gentle when rolling or using massage balls.
-Brute force causes the fascia to tighten protectively.
-You can't beat fascia into submission—it has a tensile strength of over 2000 pounds.
+Brute force causes it to tighten protectively.
+You can't beat fascia into submission—it has a tensile strength on the order of thousands of pounds per square inch (psi).

 - Gentle, low-impact rebounding on a mini trampoline can release fascia.